 Milwaukee Public Library Pocket Park

-A 2,200 square foot unused alley located on the south side of the new Mitchell Street library is primed for a top-to-bottom makeover to create the park, beginning with excavation of the concrete pavement and installation of native landscaping to create a year round outdoor destination with features that will include innovative lighting, an air garden, outdoor natural furnishings, water conservation features, portable planters, trees, projection technology, raised flower and vegetable beds.
-The pocket park will be an oasis designed to enhance all library visitors’ appreciation of the natural environment and will also host a variety of storytelling festivals, educational workshops, literacy events, interactive light and sound experiences, a farmer’s market, outdoor family movie nights, environment and conservation educational programs, culinary and cultural food classes and exchange activities, and a unique StoryWalk installation.
+A 2,200 square foot unused alley located on the south side of the new Mitchell Street library is primed for a top-to-bottom makeover to create a pocket park, beginning with excavation of the concrete pavement and installation of native landscaping to create a year-round outdoor destination with features that will include innovative lighting, natural furnishings, water conservation features, portable planters, outdoor dining and community gardens.
+The pocket park will be an oasis designed to enhance all library visitors’ appreciation of the natural environment and will also host a variety of storytelling festivals, educational workshops, literacy events, interactive light and sound experiences, a farmer’s market, outdoor family movie nights, environment and conservation educational programs, culinary classes and other family-focused activities.

 Green Home Environmental Program